mjvh80/jefferson/README.md

 Note that the `#define` and `#undef` directives won't function within a let directive if they match the name that has been bound.

 ### `$$#define$$` and `$$#undef$$`
 These directives can be used to *set* variables in the current scope.
 This is only supported if there is a variable binder that supports the setting and unsetting of variables.
+Note that the `#block` directive introduces suches a binder, in other words you can always use `#define` within a block scope.

 ```
 $$#define foo = 'bar'$$